Using An Employee Referral Program Effectively

 - Candidates are 46% more likely to accept your messages when these messages are associated or tagged with employees they personally know.

-Never embark on a journey without a clear destination in mind.
-Ideal employee referral programs go beyond just getting as many candidates as you can in your talent pool.
+Only embark on a journey with a clear destination in mind.
+Ideal employee referral programs go beyond getting as many candidates as possible in your talent pool.
 While across-the-board recruitment is obviously the overarching goal of ERPs, you can still fine-tune the program for specific campaign-based objectives such as improving workforce diversity, populating a freshly minted customer success unit, or expediting the search for a crucial software developer position specializing in a particular programming language or development framework.

 Once specific objectives have been set for time-bound referral campaigns, get the entire organization in the loop.
-Communicate the objectives, explain the need, and mention the rewards.
-Transparency, immediacy, and relevance will help drive and sustain employee involvement.
+Communicate the goals, explain the need, and mention the rewards.
+Again, transparency, immediacy, and relevance will help drive and sustain employee involvement.

 Even when employees want to participate in your ERP, engagement and results will ultimately depend on how simple and effective your referral process is.
-Tedious, convoluted, and inconsistent ERP processes may generate buzz at the onset but tend to fizzle out much sooner than everyone expected.
+Conversely, tedious, convoluted, and inconsistent ERP processes may generate buzz at the onset but tend to fizzle out much sooner than everyone expected.

 Never complicate the process.
 Don’t require employees and referred candidates to exert more effort than is necessary.
 Remember, your people have primary functions they need to focus on.
 An ERP solution that requires too much time and effort will keep them from delivering high performance in the roles they were hired for in the first place.
 So make it ridiculously easy to attract, submit, monitor, evaluate, and conclude referrals.

-One way to do that is to adopt ERP and applicant tracking solutions (ATS) that are intuitive, easily accessible, and engaging.
-Go for packages that are mobile-ready and integrable to networks such as LinkedIn, Twitter, and Facebook.
+One way is to adopt ERP and applicant tracking solutions (ATS) that are intuitive, easily accessible, and engaging.
+Go for mobile-ready packages that are integrable to networks such as LinkedIn, Twitter, and Facebook.
 Embrace solutions that virtually anyone in the company can access anytime and enjoy using.

-You might have the best ERP, but if no one knows about it, nothing happens.
+You might have the best ERP, but nothing happens if no one knows about it.
 Communication is the glue that keeps effective referral programs together.
 ERP awareness and involvement should pervade the organization from top to bottom and from the ground up.
-Make it everyone’s business to find and attract talent because it is the only resource that can really make things happen.
+Make it everyone’s business to find and attract talent because it is the only resource to make things happen.

 Advertise your referral program and bang the gong each time you launch specific referral campaigns.
 (Some companies even go beyond the organization to include customers, suppliers, and vendors in their incentives program).
-Information about vacancies, job requirements, role qualifications, corporate culture, benefits, candidate status, incentives for efforts, and rewards for successful referrals should be transparent and easily accessible.
+Information about vacancies, job requirements, role qualifications, corporate culture, benefits, candidate status, incentives for efforts, and successful referral rewards should be easily accessible.

-Establish a communication, feedback, and tracking system that keeps all stakeholders in the loop and enables them to easily advance referrals from start to finish.
+Establish a communication, feedback, and tracking system that keeps all stakeholders in the loop and enables them to advance referrals from start to finish easily.
 Form a team or assign a coordinator to ensure ERP communications are clear, complete, and pervasive.

 In virtually every aspect of business, technology serves as the ultimate enabler.
 However, the way technology is used can also make a big difference.
 The baseline is to have a centralized ERP platform that makes it extremely easy for employees to submit referrals, for HR to evaluate candidates, for referred candidates to track their status, and for everyone in the loop to communicate.

-The processes and technologies that comprise your employee referral program may be intuitive but you still need to educate everyone not only about smarter ways to use the system but also about the rationale and rewards behind the program.
+The processes and technologies that comprise your employee referral program may be intuitive.
+However, it would be best if you still educated everyone about more innovative ways to use the system and the rationale and rewards behind the program.

 Articulate the program’s overall goal of attracting competent — if not top-notch — professionals to the company.
 Establish quality benchmarks.
 Because candidate screening takes time, dissuade employees from referring known shenanigans at the onset.

-Walk everyone through the process from start to finish so they know what to expect in terms of feedback frequency, documentary requirements, and screening parameters.
+Walk everyone through the process from start to finish, so they know what to expect regarding feedback frequency, documentary requirements, and screening parameters.
 Finally, clarify how incentives and rewards will be implemented.

 Few things are more frustrating than having to wait longer than you should.
-Employees who were initially excited to a) help friends get onboard; b) help the company solve its talent shortage; or c) help themselves to the ERP’s cool incentives, will eventually lose steam when left to keep wondering whatever happened to their referrals.
+Employees who were initially excited to a) help friends get onboard, b) help the company solve its talent shortage, or c) help themselves to the ERP’s excellent incentives will eventually lose steam when left to keep wondering whatever happened to their referrals.

 Establish a reasonable timeline for processing employee referrals.
-Always send timely feedback each time a milestone have been reached.
+Always send timely feedback each time a milestone has been reached.
 Respond to employee or candidate queries and clarifications within 24 hours.

 Consider screening and interviewing candidates within one week before giving a job offer or terminating their candidacy for the specific role they were referred to.
 One way to do this is to provide remote interview and assessment options.

 Make your brand as an employer stand out.
 Start by giving job applicants a smooth, flexible, responsive, and stress-free experience.
-This way, even candidates who don’t get onboard will still remember the good experience and share it with their friends.
+This way, candidates who don’t get on board will still remember the good experience and share it with their friends.
 Remember, online reputation matters.

-That being said, rewards entail costs and a good employee referral program should have a well-thought out budget and strategy for rewards.
+That being said, rewards entail costs, and a good employee referral program should have a well-thought-out budget and reward strategy.
 The key is to have compelling but sustainable rewards for good results and adequate incentives for keeping employees involved in the ERP.

 Having creative, unique, or original rewards will go a long way.
 In addition to monetary prizes, you should also consider vacations, gadgets, free enrollment to a popular certifications program, and tickets to concerts, sporting events, or health spas.
-Acknowledge and incentivize active ERP participants even when their referrals do not get hired.
-You can, for example use a point-based gamification system that entitles active ERP participants to free breaks and treats at the nearest cafe.
+Acknowledge and incentivize active ERP participants even when their referrals are not hired.
+You can, for example, use a point-based gamification system that entitles active ERP participants to free breaks and treats at the nearest cafe.

 Bottomline: make your rewards and incentives system so fun, compelling, and sustainable that employees will enjoy being involved in ERP for the long haul.

 There are countless ways to implement an employee referral program.
-You’ll be limiting your talent acquisition potential if you keep yourself from trying more than a few.
-Worse, you may not discover what works perfectly for your organization if you chose to adopt the same methods over and over again.
+However, you’ll limit your talent acquisition potential if you keep yourself from trying more than a few.
+Worse, you may not discover what works perfectly for your organization if you adopt the same methods repeatedly.

-Some of the techniques used by smart talent acquisition teams include —
+Some of the techniques used by smart talent acquisition teams include the following —

 Greet new hires via the referral program with a warm welcome.
-This extends the great experience they had during the recruiting process and reinforces the impression that your company truly values its talent.
-Provide relevant training and responsive coaching that will not only prepare new hires for the specific challenges associated with their functions but also immerse them in the corporate culture.
+This extends their great experience during the recruiting process and reinforces the impression that your company truly values its talent.
+Provide relevant training and responsive coaching that will prepare new hires for the specific challenges associated with their functions and immerse them in the corporate culture.

-Make the case for your brand throughout the employee journey.
-Make new hires feel at home and happy about joining your company that they’ll gladly participate in the referral program right off the bat.
+Make a case for your brand throughout the employee journey.
+Make new hires feel at home and happy about joining your company so they’ll gladly participate in the referral program immediately.

-Having a functioning employee referral program that reels in decent talent from the job market is wonderful.
+A functioning employee referral program that reels decent talent from the job market is terrific.
 But that is not enough.
 You always have to think long-term and consider emerging changes in the workplace.
-That entails making a self assessment on whether the ERP is as successful as it can possibly be.
+That entails making a self-assessment on whether the ERP is as successful as it can possibly be.